 Your net worth measures the worth of your assets versus the amount of debt you owe at any given time.
 Tracking and comparing your net worth over time is the best way to know whether your financial situation is moving in the right direction.
-It’s the best metric for measuring whether you’re winning with money, and it’s something that everybody should know.
+It’s also the best metric for measuring whether you’re winning with money, and it’s a number that everybody who is serious about their finances should know.

 By using the software, you can easily track your financial progress from month to month.
 Once you link your accounts, transactions are recorded on your Personal Capital account almost instantaneously.
 So, you can even track your numbers daily, if you’d like.

 Here’s a screenshot of what this looks like:

 How We Use It: Personally, we’d drive ourselves crazy if we checked our net worth every day.
 Since our investments and retirement accounts are part of the equation, net worth can vary greatly from day to day.
 Instead of riding the emotional highs and lows of the market, we look at our net worth about once a month or so, just to make sure we are staying on track.
 For us, building wealth is a marathon, not a sprint.

 The Investment Checkup Tool is another powerful addition to the Personal Capital lineup.
 After linking your accounts, this tool performs an analysis on the success of your investments.
 Then, it generates ideas for how they could do even better.
 You’ll even get a customized investment plan based on your current portfolio holdings and stated goals.

 Specifically, the tool creates a target portfolio allocation that’s ideal for your financial situation.
 It then compares that target allocation to your current portfolio and makes general suggestions regarding your level of risk and potential for returns.